Functional Horseshoe Priors for Subspace Shrinkage: Abstract

 \section{Abstract}

-We introduce a new shrinkage prior on function spaces, the functional horseshoe prior, that encourages shrinkage towards parametric classes of functions.
-Unlike existing shrinkage priors for parametric models, the shrinkage acts on the shape of the function rather than sparsity of model parameters.
-We compare its performance with classical nonparametric estimators and a number of penalized likelihood approaches, and we show that the proposed procedure outperforms the competitors in the considered simulations and real examples.
-The proposed prior also provides a natural penalization interpretation, and casts light on a new class of penalized likelihood methods for function estimation.
-We theoretically exhibit the efficacy of the proposed approach by showing an adaptive posterior concentration property.
+We introduce a new shrinkage prior on function spaces, called the functional horseshoe prior (fHS), that encourages shrinkage towards parametric classes of functions.
+Unlike other shrinkage priors for parametric models, the fHS shrinkage acts on the shape of the function rather than inducing sparsity on model parameters.
+We study the efficacy of the proposed approach by showing an adaptive posterior concentration property on the function.
+We also demonstrate consistency of the model selection procedure that thresholds the shrinkage parameter of the functional horseshoe prior.
+We apply the fHS prior to nonparametric additive models and compare its performance with procedures based on the standard horseshoe prior and several penalized likelihood approaches.
+We find that the new procedure achieves smaller estimation error and more accurate model selection than other procedures in several simulated and real examples.
+The supplementary material for this article, which contains additional simulated and real data examples, MCMC diagnostics, and proofs of the theoretical results, is available online.